 As one of the biggest landmark names on our list, you may be shocked to learn that this old museum building, erected in 1882, is another haunted place.
 It is rumored to be haunted by a former zoologist employee of the grounds, Carl Alexander Gibson Hill.
 Allegedly, he committed suicide on the grounds, and the spiral staircase – currently sealed off from public – is believed to be a place for scary sightings.
 Many visitors claim to have felt something stopping them from climbing the stairs.

-A typical spot for some spooky sightings, being a graveyard and all.
+A typical spot for some sinister sightings, being a graveyard and all.
 This is thought to be the biggest Chinese cemetery outside of China, holding about 100,000 graves.
 You can visit here, guided by Bukit Brown Wayfinder if you’re brave enough!
 Sightings of restless spirits have included a “lady in red”. *Gulp*.

 8. Bishan MRT

 This train station stands over the former grounds of a Chinese cemetery, Kwong Wai Siew Peck San Theng, which was exhumed in 1982.
 This may have angered some resting spirits, as the story goes.
 There have been sightings of passengers with no reflection and even a headless ghost.
 Creepy stuff.
 Glad I don’t have to use this station every day, to be honest…

 9. Caldecott Hill